-6 See "PJM Manual 6: Financial Transmission Rights," Rev. 32 (Jul.
+6 See "PJM Manual 6: Financial Transmission Rights."
+Rev. 32 (Jul.
 26, 2023).

-PJM has persistently and subjectively intervened in the FTR market in order to affect the payments to FTR holders.
-These interventions are not appropriate.
-For example, in the 2014/2015, 2015/2016 and 2016/2017 planning periods, PJM significantly reduced the allocation of ARR capacity, and FTRs, in order to guarantee full FTR funding.
+PJM significantly reduced the allocation of ARR capacity, and FTRs, in order to guarantee full FTR funding.
 PJM reduced system capability in the FTR auction model by including more outages, reducing line limits and including additional constraints.
 PJM's modeling changes resulted in significant reductions in Stage 1B and Stage 2 ARR allocations, a corresponding reduction in the available quantity of FTRs, a reduction in congestion revenues assigned to ARRs, and an associated surplus of congestion revenue relative to FTR target allocations.
 This also resulted in a significant redistribution of ARRs among ARR holders based on differences in allocations between Stage 1A and Stage 1B ARRs.
 Starting in the 2017/2018 planning period, with the allocation of balancing congestion and M2M payments to load rather than FTRs, PJM increased system capability allocated to Stage 1B and Stage 2 ARRs, but continued to conservatively select outages to manage FTR funding levels.